Moses und Aron: Act 2

 INTERLUDE.
 Moses has been gone for forty days and the people are left in the desert waiting.
 Unnerved by his long absence, the people wonder whether God and Moses have abandoned them.

 At the foot of the mountain, Aron, a priest and a group of elders wonder why Moses has been gone so long, as licentiousness and disorder prevail among the people.
 Aron assures them that once Moses has assimilated God's intent, he will present it in a form the people can grasp.
 To the anxious people who flock to him for advice, however, he admits that Moses may have defected or be in danger.
 Seeing them unruly and ready to kill their priests, Aron tries to calm them by giving them back their other gods: he will let them have an image they can worship.
 A golden calf is set up and offerings are brought, including self-sacrifices at the altar.
 An emaciated youth who protests the false image is killed by tribal leaders.
 Priests sacrifice four nude virgins, and the people, who have been drinking and dancing, turn wild and orgiastic.
 When they have worn themselves out, and many have fallen asleep, a lookout sees Moses returning from the mountain.
 Destroying the golden calf, Moses demands an accounting from Aron, who justifies his indulgence of the people by saying that no word had come from Moses.
 While Moses' love is entirely for his idea of God, Aron says, the people too need his love and cannot survive without it.
 In despair Moses smashes the tablets of the laws he has brought down from the mountain.
 Aron denounces him as fainthearted, saying he himself keeps Moses' idea alive by trying to explain it.
 Led by a pillar of fire in the darkness, which turns to a pillar of cloud by day, the people come forth, encouraged once more to follow God's sign to the Promised Land.
 Moses distrusts the pillar as another vain image, but Aron says it guides them truly.
 As Aron joins the people in their exodus, Moses feels defeated.
 By putting words and images to what cannot be expressed, Aron has falsified Moses' absolute perception of God, lamenting that he lacks the capability to speak.

 Act 3

 (Schoenberg never composed the music for the final act's single scene.)
 Aron is put under arrest, accused of fostering idle hopes with his imagery such as that of the Promised Land.
 Aron insists that Moses' word would mean nothing to the people unless interpreted in terms they can understand.
 Moses declares that such sophistry will win the people's allegiance to the imagery and not God; by misrepresenting the true nature of God, Aron keeps leading the people back into the wilderness.
 When Moses tells the soldiers to let Aron go free, Aron falls dead.
 Even in the wilderness, Moses says, the people will reach their destined goal — unity with God.

 Instrumentation

-The work is scored for the following orchestra:
+The work is scored for the following large orchestra: